-Godley House, Diamond Harbour’s iconic heritage building and destination was badly damaged by the 4 September earthquake.
-It sustained further significant damage in the 22 February earthquake.
+Godley House, Diamond Harbour’s iconic heritage building and destination was badly damaged by the Canterbury earthquakes and has since been demolished.